splunk-soar-connectors/mattermost/README.md

 Type: **investigate**
 Read only: **True**

-A user can view only those channels of a team which he is a member of\.
+A user can view only those channels of a team which he is a member of.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS